jimangel/jimangel.io/content/posts/2024-02-22-nvidia-drivers-on-k8s/index.md

 #### Finding the correct driver version

-First, find the version, then worry about the installation.

 Use the search menu on NVIDIA's <mark>[driver download site](https://www.nvidia.com/download/index.aspx)</mark> to find the latest recommended version to install.

 For example, searching for an RTX 3060 returns: